Industrial-Pallet-Corp/ExacqMan/README.md

 1. Clone this repository, or download exacqman.py, exacvision.py, and default.config.
 2. Copy default.config and rename the copy to your liking.
 Fill in user and password fields.
 3. Change variables in the [Settings] category as desired.
-(Note: 'timelapse_multiplier' must be a positive integer and 'compression_level' must be one of [low, medium, high])
+(Note: 'timelapse_multiplier' and 'thickness must be positive integers and 'compression_level' must be one of [low, medium, high]). 'crop_dimensions' should be left blank, the user can select the region during runtime and the console will give coordinates to paste into this field.
 4. Change variables in the [Runtime] category if desired.
 5. Run `python exacqman.py --help` for usage info.